htdvisser/lorawan-stack-docs/doc/content/integrations/aws-iot/_index.md

 ---
 title: "AWS IoT"
 description: ""
-distributions: ["Cloud", "Dedicated Cloud", "Enterprise", "Marketplace Launcher"]
+distributions: ["Cloud", "Dedicated Cloud", "Enterprise", "AWS Launcher"]
 ---

 {{% tts %}} integrates directly with AWS IoT via a default integration that you deploy in your AWS account via CloudFormation.